keithalpichi/keithalpichi.github.io/_posts/2017-07-17-how-to-create-an-express-middleware.md

 app.use(logger(process.env.NODE_ENV))
 {% endhighlight %}

-These may not be practical examples you'd actually use in production but the illustration should provide some clarity on the flexibility of middlewares.
+These may not be practical examples you'd actually use in production but the illustrations should provide some clarity on the flexibility of middlewares.

-## Harness the Elegance Of Middlewares
+## Beauty Of Middlewares

 I love how the flow in Express middleware's are very explicit.
 It makes code intuitive, super flexible, and easy to read.
 If you're not creating custom middlewares I highly encourage you take advantage of their simplicity and power.